pbugnion/pascalbugnion.net/src/note-content/trust.md

 ---
 contentTitle: How does trust work?
 slug: /note/what-is-trust
+onTOC: yes
+lastUpdatedDate: 2021-06-12
+createdDate: 2021-06-06
 ---

 Trust is the foundation of healthy work relationships.
 Team leads need to gain the trust of ICs, employees need to trust the wider organisation, ICs need to trust other ICs in their team.
 Without trust, the organisation descends into politics and backchannels and it all just becomes so stressful.

 So what is trust?
 Why do we trust some people and not others?
 How can I get more trust?
 How can I fix trust issues in a team?

-It turns out a fair amount has been written about trust in the management and psychology literature [^2].
+It turns out a fair amount has been written about trust in the management and psychology literature [^1].

 ## Trust encourages vulnerability

-Interpersonal trust [^1] is how willing the trustor is to make themselves vulnerable to the actions of the trustee, with the expectation that the trustee will behave in a particular way, even without the trustor watching.
+Interpersonal trust [^2] is how willing the trustor is to make themselves vulnerable to the actions of the trustee, with the expectation that the trustee will behave in a particular way, even without the trustor watching.

 For instance, when you, as a team lead, delegate a piece of work, you put yourself in a position of vulnerability to the IC you are delegating to by giving away the responsibility for a task, but keeping accountability (i.e. you look bad if the task is done badly).
 The expectation is that the IC will do a good job.